ericsmalling/dropwizard-docker-demo/README.md

-# goingnowhere
+# dropwizdemo

-How to start the goingnowhere application
+How to start the dropwizdemo application
 ---

 1. Run `mvn clean install` to build your application